Illustration: Nhung Lê

 What are music modes?

-Put simply, musical modes are rotations of the major or natural minor scales.
+Put simply, music modes are rotations of the major or natural minor scales.

 …But what does that mean?